Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: EVALUATION

 The class-agnostic nature of distance-based clustering is both an advantage and a disadvantage.
 It facilitates the detection of various object types; however, without additional processing, there's no object classification available.
 This becomes particularly problematic when evaluating with established object detection benchmarks \cite{caesar_nuscenes_2020, geiger_are_2012, behley_2019_semantickitti, sun_2020_scalability}, as their metrics inherently rely on object classification.
 Therefore, in \cite{oh_2022_travel}, the metrics over-segmentation entropy (OSE) and under-segmentation entropy (USE) were introduced in order to evaluate over-segmentation and under-segmentation, respectively, irrespective of the class.
 These metrics are evaluated using the SemanticKitti \cite{behley_2019_semantickitti} dataset.

 In \Cref{tab:quantitative}, our approach is compared to others based on these metrics.
-Furthermore, the implications of the heuristic A from Section \Cref{sec:heuristics} are presented.
-The distance threshold in our methods is set at $d_\text{T} = 0.7$.
+Furthermore, the implications of heuristic A from Section \Cref{sec:heuristics} are presented.
+The distance threshold in our methods is set at $d_\text{T} = 0.7$ as it provides the minimal sum of USE and OSE scores.
 It's evident that our approach, despite its low-latency nature, achieves superior segmentation.
-The precise but non-real-time approach yields the best results.
-However, the approach with heuristic A, which is an approximation but real-time capable on standard hardware, performs only slightly worse.
+The exact approach yields the best results.
+The same approach with heuristic A, performs only slightly worse.
 Compared to other approaches \cite{oh_2022_travel, zermas_2017_fast}, the issue of over-segmentation is significantly mitigated by the enlarged perceptive field of view.
 However, the enlarged FOV doesn't mitigate the under-segmentation problem.
 It can be observed that adding additional metrics, like considering convexity during graph edge formation, doesn't substantially reduce under-segmentation in the SemanticKitti scenarios.